 North Rim Campground is 210 driving miles (4.5 hours) north of Mather Campground on the South Rim.

-From State Highway 89A, take Highway 67 south for 30 miles to the park North Rim entrance station.
-The North Rim campground is located about 11.5 miles from the North Rim entrance station.
-The turn for the campground is the second right after the North Kaibab Trailhead parking area, and 1/4 mile past the turn for the Administration and Backcountry office) and down the road beyond the Sinclair gas station.
+From State Highway 89A, take Highway 67 south for 30 miles (48 km) to the Grand Canyon North Rim Entrance Station.
+The North Rim Campground is located about 11.5 miles (18.5 km) further.
+The campground is the second right after the North Kaibab Trailhead parking area (past the turn for the Administration and Backcountry office) and down the road beyond the Sinclair gas station.